 Windows version: Windows desktop version

-Web version: Web browser version

 Batch version: Command line batch version for Windows and Linux

 The first two of these provide a graphical user interface (GUI) that enables editing of parameters or "changing the goal posts" during the run, providing opportunity to discover what can be achieved across the many issues involved.
 They also help illustrate outcomes that are not desirable.